Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/mobileraker-companion.md

 ## Add Printer (Remote Access with GuppyFLO)
 <hr>

-- <a href="../guppyflo.md">GuppyFLO</a> is needed for remote access, please follow installation.
+- <a href="../guppyflo">GuppyFLO</a> is needed for remote access, please follow its installation.

 - Start **Mobileraker** App and click on `Add Machine`: